 9. Mozart W.A (1756 – 1791) Concerto in A; K. 622

-It is probably fair to say that this Concerto amongst every other Concerto for Clarinet and Orchestra is the favourite of nearly every clarinet player.
+It is probably fair to say that this Concerto amongst every other Concerto for Clarinet and Orchestra is the favorite of nearly every clarinet player.
 This late period Mozart concerto is nothing short of superb in every aspect.
 Its melodies are sublime and it gives the soloist every opportunity for a broad range of expression and interpretation.
 The three movements (Allegro, Adagio, Rondo), show Mozart at the peak of his powers with the rondo finale offering one of the most memorable and enjoyable rondo melodies ever written.
 A model Classical Concerto.

 10. Neilson.
 Karl (1865-1931) Concerto

 This slots into the genre of modern concerti with a composition date of 1926.
 For me, this presents a unique work and captures the spirit of this Danish composer.
 There is only a single movement to the work but if you listen carefully you can hear four themes or melodies that weave through the piece with more than a touch of folk melody.
-A difficult but rewarding work to perform.
+Difficult but rewarding work to perform.

 11. Rossini, G (1792 – 1868) Introduction, Theme and Variations